-Supported by two equally brilliant and incredibly experienced senior attorneys: Nedra D. Ayers, Esq., and Ashley D. Edwards, Esq., the fantastic trio boast over three decades worth of combined experience in family law litigation.
+Supported our equally brilliant and incredibly experienced senior attorney, Ashley D. Edwards, Esq., the fantastic duo boasts over two decades worth of combined experience in family law litigation.

 That is the powerful combination you need to obtain a favorable outcome when fighting for child custody.

 If you live in Montgomery County, MD, and are looking for a seasoned child custody lawyer, Divorce With a Plan is a phone call away.
 Contact us here or email us at [email protected] to schedule a consultation.

 We serve clients throughout Montgomery County, including Rockville, Gaithersburg, Bethesda, Silver Spring, Germantown, Potomac, Olney, Takoma Park, Clarksburg, Chevy Chase, Kensington, and the surrounding areas.